 If you write to a person you do not know, your manager, or someone in a high position, your email and the sign-off should be formal.
 The following variations are applicable: regards, best regards, warm regards, best, respectfully, yours truly, cordially, looking forward to your reply, looking forward to hearing from you, sincerely, sincerely yours, faithfully.

-If you know the person well, you can stick to a friendly tone.
-Even if you email your colleague, a casual informal email closing will work.
+You can stick to a friendly tone if you know the person well.
+A casual, informal email closing will work even if you email your colleague.
 In this case, choose something from the list: good luck, talk soon, cheers, best of luck, hope this helps, have a good weekend, much appreciation, appreciate it.

 Effective email signature templates

-You can write a usual sign-off in seconds, but it might be not that effective for business as a professionally created email signature.
-Well-designed email signature is eye-catching and makes the recipient remember you and the message you deliver.
+You can write a usual sign-off in seconds, but it might not be as effective for business as a professionally created email signature.
+On the other hand, a well-designed email signature is eye-catching and makes the recipient remember you and the message you deliver.

-Here are some of the basic templates you can use for your email signature.
+Here are the basic templates you can use for your email signature.

 This pattern suits internal email communication in the workplace.
-It helps your colleagues to quickly identify who reaches them out.
+It helps your colleagues to identify who reaches them out quickly.

 This one is perfect for sales reps and support managers.
-Adding your photo helps personalize the email and create the feeling of face-to-face communication with the client.
+Adding your photo helps personalize the email and creates the feeling of face-to-face communication with the client.

-If you are looking for a new job, this template is right for you.
+This template is suitable for you if you want a new job.
 Make sure to include the link to your portfolio.

-A universal email template that may suit in any situation.
+A universal email template that may suit any situation.